Ebiroll/qemu_esp32/README.md

 E (2) boot: nothing to load
 user code done
 ```
-Running the bootloader without downloading the flash content will give an output like this,
+Running the bootloader without dumpimg the flash content will give an output like this,
 ```
 TRYING to MAP esp32flash.bin MAPPED esp32flash.bin
 ets Jun  8 2016 00:22:57